OpenChirp/bytetranslator-service/README.md

 "Custom Properties" on startup:
 * `Default Type` - This allows you to specify a service-wide default data type to use in unmarshalling payloads without a specified data type.
+  If this parameter is omitted or "", the default `int16` is used.
 * `Outgoing Queue Length Topic` - The topic on which the service will publish the running size of a device's outgoing message queue.
 When using an `Aggregation Delay` larger than 0, this topic will increment as more outgoing